kobotoolbox/docs/source/troubleshooting_kobocollect.md

 **Error: Generic Exception: No peer certificate or Form listing failed.
 Error: javx.net.ssl.SSLPeerUnverifiedException...**

-This error appears when KoBoCollect tries to communicate with the server but can't establish a secure (SSL/HTTPS) connection.
+This error appears when KoboCollect tries to communicate with the server but can't establish a secure (SSL/HTTPS) connection.

 **Troubleshooting:**